More and more, online buyers have come to expect perks like free shipping. And many will shop around if your store doesn’t offer it.

 For example, shipping to Alaska, Hawaii and across borders is generally more costly than shipping to the contiguous 48 states.

-How to limit free shipping to a certain zone: You can easily set a Carrier Rule in ShipperHQ to limit free shipping.
+How to limit free shipping to a certain zone: You can easily set a Shipping Rule in ShipperHQ to limit free shipping.

 Read our guide on “How to Set Free Shipping for a Specific Zone” here.